danionescu0/home-automation/python-server/readme.md

 * in python server folder run: pip install -e git+https://github.com/mycroftai/adapt#egg=adapt-parser

 # Linux packages
-* apt-get install screen redis-server festival
+* apt-get install screen redis-server
-* pybluez requires the following linux packages: libbluetooth-dev, python-dev

 # Running the servers
 * in a screen or background process run: "python background.py"
 * in other screen or background process run: "python webserver.py"

 # Configuration

 ## general.py
 * in credentials add as many usernames/passwords as you wish
 * web_server contains a dictionary with: